Hasan Basry: Revolutionary period

-On May 5, 1946, he joined an Indonesian paramilitary group named Laskar Syaifullah.
+On 5 May 1946, he joined an Indonesian paramilitary group named Laskar Syaifullah.
 However, the organization was disbanded in September of that year after the mass arrest of its members by the Netherlands Indies Civil Administration.
 Former members of the organization regrouped and formed Benteng Indonesia (lit: Indonesian Fortress).
 Basry received a message from the Indonesian Navy command in Mojokerto to form a battalion under what would be known as ALRI 4th Division in Kalimantan.
 Thus he reorganized Benteng Indonesia as a more disciplined unit under the Indonesian Navy.
 Not long after Basry spread message of the independence proclamation, widespread revolt appeared in Kalimantan and Republican militias briefly captured the town of Marabahan.
 Basry's force controlled most of Kalimantan countryside while Dutch control were limited to cities and towns.

 Basry was disappointed by agreements made by the Republican government with the Dutch, such as the Linggadjati Agreement and later the Renville Agreement which he saw as maintaining Dutch hegemony in Kalimantan.
-Therefore, he refused to obey his commanders in the Indonesian Navy and withdraw his forces behind the Van Mook Line on the island of Java, and instead continued his guerilla campaign.
+Therefore, he refused to obey his commanders in the Indonesian Navy and withdraw his forces behind the Van Mook Line on the island of Java, and instead continued his guerrilla campaign.
 The Dutch sent an ultimatum to his force to surrender and at one time surrounded his grandmother's house to look for him.
 In September 1949, the Dutch agreed to meet with Basry and his force for negotiation mediated by United Nations envoy.
-On November 1, 1949, his guerilla force was incorporated into Lambung Mangkurat Division of the Indonesian Army and he was given the rank of lieutenant colonel.
+On 1 November 1949, his guerrilla force was incorporated into Lambung Mangkurat Division of the Indonesian Army and he was given the rank of lieutenant colonel.

 Post-revolution

 After the war, he continued his education at Al-Azhar University in Egypt, and later The American University in Cairo from 1951 to 1955.
 In 1956, he became commander of 21st Infantry Regiment of Indonesian Army under South Kalimantan 4th Territorial Command.
 Basry was an anti-communist figure and disliked the growing influence of Communist Party of Indonesia (PKI) in Kalimantan.
-On August 22, 1960, he issued a decree banning PKI activities in South Kalimantan, which later would be followed by commanders of South Sulawesi and South Sumatra.
+On 22 August 1960, he issued a decree banning PKI activities in South Kalimantan, which later would be followed by commanders of South Sulawesi and South Sumatra.
 The event, known as Three Souths Affair (Peristiwa Tiga Selatan) angered Sukarno, who demanded the letter to be retracted.
 Basry ignored Sukarno's demand, which caused rising tension between Indonesian Army and PKI, later culminated in subsequent purge of communist.
 Basry became Deputy of Territorial Commando of Kalimantan in 1961 and also a member of People's Consultative Assembly from 1960 to 1966.
 He retired from the military in 1963 and his career became focused on politics, as he became a representative in People's Representative Council between 1978 and 1982.
 During this period, he was also active in the establishment of Lambung Mangkurat University and became its first rector.

 Basry died on 15 July 1984 due to illness and is buried in Banjarbaru after the request of Idham Chalid.